 Ingredients

-- SHISHITO PEPPERS: fresh peppers (if you can't find shishitos, Pimento de Padrón peppers are the closest variety).
+- SHISHITO PEPPERS: fresh shishito peppers (if you can't find shishitos, Pimento de Padrón peppers are the closest variety).

 - RED PEPPER: use mini red peppers or red bell pepper, thinly julienned